Champions League: Clinical Liverpool leave RB Leipzig needing minor miracle | DW | 16.02.2021

 (Salah 53', Mane 58')

 Two mistakes, two goals.
-That's all it takes at this level and, for all the promise of this Leipzig team and their otherwise competent display in Budapest, their Champions League hopes are now hanging by a thread.
+That's all it takes, and for all the promise of this RB Leipzig team and their otherwise respectable display in Budapest, their Champions League hopes are now hanging by a thread.

-A lapse in concentration by the usually dependable Leipzig captain Marcel Sabitzer let in Mohamed Salah for the opener, and with Leipzig still in disarray, a failed clearance by Nordi Mukiele allowed Sadio Mane in for another breakaway goal a few minutes later.
+A lapse in concentration by the usually dependable Leipzig captain Marcel Sabitzer let in Mohamed Salah for the opener, and with Leipzig still in disarray, a failed clearance by Nordi Mukiele let in Sadio Mane for another breakaway goal a few minutes later.
 Two ice cold finishes by two of the best in the business, and just like that, Leipzig's dreams had been dashed.

-Leipzig didn't struggle to create chances, but with the exception of Dani Olmo's stooping first half header that came back off the inside of the post, Leipzig's threat lacked the callous attacking quality of their opponents.
+Leipzig created chances, but with the exception of Dani Olmo's stooping header that came back off the inside of the post after five minutes, Leipzig's threat lacked the callous attacking quality of their opponents.